Exercise, Health and Wellness Coaching

 For new intakes course fees are reviewed and published annually for each mode of delivery.
 Tuition fees are fixed for the duration of a course at the rate confirmed in the offer letter.
 For further information see:

 Taking this course, you will have access to some of the world's best facilities.

 We've invested more than £100 million in the development of our campus, new facilities and new resources.University Wide Facilities

-We’ve got a few options for applying to our postgraduate courses for UK, EU and international applicants for 2019 entry.
+We’ve got a few options for applying to our postgraduate courses for UK, EU and international applicants.